Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Simulation studies

 where $\bbeta^{*}_{i}$ denotes the $i$-th row of the true parameter matrix $\mathbb{A} = [\mathbf{A}_1, \ldots, \mathbf{A}_d] = \left[\bbeta^{*}_{1}, \dots, \bbeta^{*}_{p}\right]^\top$.

-Firstly, we consider the case where the factor-driven common component is present under~\ref{item:fac_1}, see \Cref{fig:fac_var_banded_boxplot,fig:fac_var_renyi_boxplot} where we compare the proposed method with data truncation, to the `standard' approach that does not involve any truncation (i.e.\ $\tau = \infty$).
-Next, we consider the scenarios where the factor-driven common component is absent under~\ref{item:fac_0}.
-Here, we additionally include the performance from the $\ell_1$-regularised Huber regression estimator (`adaHuber') proposed by \citet{Wang2021} and implemented in the \texttt{adaHuber} package \citep{adaHuber}.
-While this estimator provides robustness against heavy-tailedness or outliers in the errors, it may be susceptible to heavy-tailed regressors, and it can be viewed as an intermediate one between our proposal and the standard, non-truncated counterpart.
+Firstly, we consider the case where the factor-driven common component is present under~\ref{item:fac_1}. \cred{In \Cref{fig:fac_var_banded_boxplot_cellwise,fig:fac_var_renyi_boxplot}, we compare the proposed method with data truncation to two alternatives: the approach without truncation (`NotTruncated', i.e.\ $\tau = \infty$), and the approach based on applying the `wrapping function' of \citet{Raymaekers2021} to the data (`Wrapping'), while the remaining steps of the two-stage procedure described in Section~\ref{sec:method} are analogously applied.
+The latter has been adopted by \citet{Trucos2021} for gaining robustness against outliers in generalised dynamic factor modelling and forecasting, and is implemented in the R package \texttt{cellWise} \citep{cellWise2026}.} Next, we consider the scenarios where the factor-driven common component is absent under~\ref{item:fac_0}.
+Here, we include the performance from the $\ell_1$-regularised Huber regression estimator (`adaHuber') proposed by \citet{Wang2021} and implemented in the R package \texttt{adaHuber} \citep{adaHuber}.
+While this estimator provides robustness against heavy-tailedness or outliers in the errors, it may be susceptible to heavy-tailed regressors, and can be viewed as an intermediate one between our proposal and the standard, non-truncated counterpart.
 We note that the estimators discussed in \Cref{rem:comparing_VAR_rates}, namely those proposed by \citet{Wang2023} and \citet{Liu2021}, are methodologically close to, or even identical to our proposal in the absence of the factor-driven component.

-Overall, \Cref{fig:fac_var_banded_boxplot},~\ref{fig:fac_var_renyi_boxplot} and~\ref{fig:comparing_adaHuber_lasso_vs_p_boxplot_outliers} show that as we depart away from Gaussianity, the relative performance of the proposed data truncation-based method, is dramatically better than the standard or the adaHuber methods; under Gaussianity, it is only marginally worse than the standard approach.
+Overall, \Cref{fig:fac_var_banded_boxplot_cellwise},~\ref{fig:fac_var_renyi_boxplot} and~\ref{fig:comparing_adaHuber_lasso_vs_p_boxplot_outliers} show that as we depart away from Gaussianity, the relative performance of the proposed data truncation-based method, is dramatically better than the standard or the adaHuber method; under Gaussianity, it is only marginally worse than the standard approach.
 In fact, the truncation-based estimator attains the errors comparable to those attained under Gaussianity, regardless of the innovation distribution.
-It is of interest to note that adaHuber performs considerably poorly than our method or the standard one in Gaussian scenarios.
+It is of interest to note that adaHuber performs substantially worse than our method or the standard one in Gaussian scenarios.
 The results also show that the gap between our method and the competitors increases as the dimension to sample size ratio increases.

 We additionally present a summary of the relative performance of the truncation estimator against that of the standard, no-truncation-based approach (with $\tau = \infty$), in \Cref{tab:auto_var_banded_lasso_diag,tab:no_stand_auto_var_renyi_lasso_diag}, measured by the relative mean errors (`RME') defined by: